Email Validation Testing: Test 9 Different Types of Emails

-Emails triggered under different scenarios are considered to be validated by checking for all its components which includes a template of Email, Links/buttons in the Email, From, To, Cc, Bcc fields, Attachments, Content as per Email notification, etc.
+Emails triggered under different scenarios are considered to be validated by checking for all its components which includes a template of Email, Links/buttons in the Email, From, To, Cc, Bcc fields, Attachments, Content as per Email notification, etc. Let’s look at it in detail.

 Email Validation

-Why do we need Email Testing?
+Why we need Email Testing

 For example, imagine a situation where a user has received an email to reset the password.
 What if the Reset password link/button or the URL provided to copy paste in a browser is not functioning?
-The only option left here is to contact customer support, which may become a tedious thing or imagine a situation where the user keeps receiving an Email daily regarding due date for bill payment from 10-15 days earlier or receives a reminder after the due date is passed. – Irritating isn’t it??
+The only option left here is to contact customer support, which may become a tedious thing or imagine a situation where the user keeps receiving an email daily regarding the due date for bill payment from 10-15 days earlier or receives a reminder after the due date has passed. – Irritating isn’t it??

 Common Real-time Scenarios and Validation points for Emails